1dv023/syllabus/examination/exam-assignment-3/README.md

 ### To handle API keys

-To be able to request data from GitHub's web API, you must get an API token that identifies yourself.
+To be able to request data from GitHub REST API, you must get an API token that identifies yourself.
 Send the key in the Authorization header in every request so that GitHub could authorize the request.
 Please note that this key is personal to your GitHub account.
 That means that the key should never be stored in a repository or shared with anyone (not even the teachers).

 There are several ways to authenticate your calls to GitHub: <https://developer.github.com/v3/#authentication>
 We are going to use Basic Authentication, and you should create a ["personal access token"](https://github.com/settings/tokens).
 You allow this key to work with issues and send it along with the correct header.